ncbi/datasets/training/cshl-2021/index.md

 We will also provide demonstrations and examples to help you better understand how to build your own searches and find the data you want.

-We will be using Structured Query Language (SQL) to do these searches but no prior SQL experience is required.
-By the end of this seminar you will know how to run cloud metadata queries to find SRA data based on parameters that interest you.
+We will be using Jupyter Notebooks to do demonstrate searches but no prior command-line or Jupyter Notebook experience is required.
+By the end of this seminar you will know how to find datasets for genes/genomes and orthologs based on parameters that interest you.

 ### Instructors